 Step 2) Double-click on the deb file.
-It should open with Ubuntu software manager.
-Click ‘Install’.
+It should open with the Ubuntu software manager.
+Click ‘Install.’

 Step 3) Launch the app.

-Step 4) Click on folder+ icon to create a new folder and give it a name, for example, I have created a folder named ‘Internet Tools’, where I will be grouping all the internet based apps together.
+Step 4) Click on folder+ icon to create a new folder and give it a name, for example, I have created a folder named ‘Internet Tools,’ where I will be grouping all the internet-based apps.

-Step 5) Select the folder that you created and then click + button.
+Step 5) Select the folder that you created and then click the + button.
 Select the apps to be added to the folder.
-Use <ctrl> key to select multiple items and then click “Add applications”.
+Use <ctrl> key to select multiple items and then click “Add applications.”

-Step 6) Click on save icon, which for some reason looks like a download icon.
+Step 6) Click on the save icon, which, for some reason, looks like a download icon.

 Step 7) That’s it!
 Go to the “Show Applications” screen to see the new folder you created.
 Click on it to expand the folder contents.